Rajpratik71/Mininet-wiki/Web-Interface-for-Sharing-Mininet-Systems.md

 I'm interested in a bunch of things which might help to make this a real system that we could use:

-0. Blocking issue: certificate download
+0. Blocking issue: certificate download [RESOLVED]

-    I can't use the system now, because I have no way of getting the certificate. :(

-    Right now, there's no easy way for someone to bootstrap themselves from the beginning, because you need to download a certificate.
-What is the right way to handle this?
-How are people supposed to get our (self-signed) certificate in a reliable form?
-I think we probably want to upload it to mininet.org, so that people can download it via https.

-    Question: do we want to allow http access for convenience? (note: login should still require https!!)

-    In any case, we want it to be as easy as possible to start from square 1 - see below for more comments on help and documentation!!

-**Heryandi**
-HTTP is now enabled for URLs under /simple/ so pip won't need any certificate.
-All other parts of the website will redirect to HTTPS if accessed with HTTP.
-**Heryandi End**

 1. Replicability/movability to a different cloud

     We now have one test server running in Amazon.
 If I want to replicate this server elsewhere (e.g. suppose we make a private cloud for on.lab using openstack), how do I do it?
 Is the process automatic?
 Can I still use Amazon for storage and as a CDN?
 If so, how?

 **Heryandi**
-Hmmm a script to set the server up in one step can definitely be written.
+A script to set the server up in one step can definitely be written, though it will probably not be fully automatic.
-As for using Amazon only for storage/CDN, there should be an API which make this possible, although I am not sure.
+As for using Amazon only for storage/CDN, I am quite sure that it is possible with the API.
-**Heryandi End**
+For example, the python API is available [here](http://boto.readthedocs.org/en/latest/s3_tut.html) **Heryandi End**

 2. Help/documentation